-Rome Airport to City: Fastest & Cheapest Ways
+Rome Airport to City: Easy Guide

 Quick Recommendation

-If you arrive after the final Leonardo Express departure, use an official taxi from the airport taxi rank.
-The regulated fixed fare from Fiumicino to central Rome is €50 for destinations within the Aurelian Walls.
-If you are staying near Roma Trastevere, Roma Ostiense, or Roma Tiburtina, the FL1 regional train is often more convenient than travelling to Termini first.
+If you arrive after the final Leonardo Express departure, an official taxi is usually the most convenient option.
+The regulated fixed fare from Fiumicino to destinations within the Aurelian Walls is €50.
+Travellers staying near Roma Trastevere, Roma Ostiense, or Roma Tiburtina may find the FL1 regional train more convenient than travelling via Roma Termini.

 Rome Airport to City Transport at a Glance